isomerpages/ogp-parkingsg/pages/Terms of Use.md

 3.3.
 GovTech reserves the right to:

-3.3.1.Update or modify this Service from time to time;
+3.3.1.
+Update or modify this Service from time to time;

-3.3.2.Deny or restrict access to or use of the Service by any particular person without ascribing any reasons whatsoever; and
+3.3.2.
+Deny or restrict access to or use of the Service by any particular person without ascribing any reasons whatsoever; and

-3.3.3.Discontinue or terminate this Service at any time without notice or liability to you whatsoever, whereupon all rights granted to you hereunder shall also terminate forthwith.
+3.3.3.
+Discontinue or terminate this Service at any time without notice or liability to you whatsoever, whereupon all rights granted to you hereunder shall also terminate forthwith.
 You shall further upon notice from GovTech return or destroy all copies of the Service or materials therein that you may have been provided with.